-Nominated for Seven Tony’s But Went Home Empty Handed
+Nominated For Eight Tony’s But Went Home Empty Handed

 There was a moment when it looked like Groundhog Day could be a hit.
 It was one of four shows nominated for the Tony Award for Best Musical, it came to Broadway fresh from a London run where it had won the Olivier Award for Best Musical, and it has the same composer and director as Matilda, a show that did very well in New York as it had done in London.

 However, a few issues plagued the Broadway show from the beginning.
 Technical difficulties at the first preview performance caused the show to stop and all tickets to be refunded, and the lead actor, Andy Karl, suffered a knee injury that limited his movements for several weeks.

 High Hopes And Missed Potential

 While the show was nominated for an impressive eight Tony Awards, including Best Musical, Best Book of a Musical, Best Direction of a Musical, Best Performance by a Leading Actor in a Musical, Best Original Score, Best Choreography, and Best Scenic Design of a Musical, the show went home empty-handed, failing to win even one award at the ceremony.

 As for the box office, it never succeeded in passing the one million dollar mark; the closest it came was the week ending May 28, 2017, in the highly anticipated pre-Tony's weeks, when the weekly gross was $974,066, or 73.69% of its gross potential.
 In the run to date, the average percentage reached of gross potential has been just 58.77%.
 With this mediocre box office and limited hope in sight, the show has announced its closing date: September 17, 2017.
 At that point, it will have played 176 performances, in addition to 32 preview performances.

 National Tour And Return London Engagement On The Horizon